Important information

 What is it?

-When you obtain refugee status, stateless person status or subsidiary protection, you have the right to settle long-term in France and work there.
-You must then apply for your residence permit (also called “residence permit”).
+When you obtain refugee status, stateless person status or subsidiary protection, you have the right to settle in France for the long term and to work there.
+You must then apply for your residence card (also called “residence permit”).

-The prefecture has a minimum period of 3 months after OFPRA's decision to give you your card.
-This may last longer depending on your situation and the prefecture.
+The prefecture has a minimum deadline of 3 months after the OFPRA decision to give you your card.
+This may take longer depending on your situation and the prefecture.

-- For stateless persons, the request for a residence permit is always made at the prefecture.
+- For stateless persons, the application for a residence permit is always made at the prefecture.

 How to do it?

-To apply for the residence permit, you need these documents:
+To apply for a residence permit, you need these documents:

-• Letter with the decision of OFPRA or CNDA granting you the status of refugee or beneficiary of subsidiary protection or stateless person
+- Letter with the decision of OFPRA or CNDA granting you refugee status or beneficiary of subsidiary protection or stateless person

-• Proof of address less than 6 months old (certificate of domiciliation or certificate of accommodation)
+- Proof of address less than 6 months old (certificate of residence or proof of accommodation)

-- If you are without stable accommodation and you only have a postal address to receive mail, the usual domiciliation certificate is accepted.
+- If you are without stable accommodation and you only have a postal address to receive mail, the usual proof of address is accepted.

-- If you are staying with someone (family, friend, volunteer, etc.), you must send: a certificate of accommodation from the person hosting you, a copy of their identity card (or residence card) and proof address in their name (electricity or telephone bill).
+- If you are staying with someone (family, friend, volunteer, etc.), you must send: proof of accommodation from the person hosting you, a copy of their identity card (or residence permit) and proof of address in their name (electricity or telephone bill).

-• If you are married and a national of a country that authorizes polygamy: sworn declaration of non-polygamy (the fact of not being married to several people in France)
+- If you are married and a national of a country that allows polygamy: sworn statement of non-polygamy (the fact of not being married to several people in France)

 If you are a refugee or beneficiary of subsidiary protection, you must apply for a residence permit online on this site: https://administration-etrangers-en-france.interieur.gouv.fr/